Someone’s got to be first. In space, the first explorers beyond Mars were Pioneers 10 and 11, twin robots who charted the course to the cosmos.

 Voyager, with its outer solar system tour and interstellar observations, is often credited as the greatest robotic space mission.
 But today we remember the plucky Pioneers, the spacecraft that proved Voyager’s epic mission was possible.

-Pioneer 11 was a backup spacecraft launched in 1973 after Pioneer 10 cleared the asteroid belt.
-The new mission provided a second close look at Jupiter, the first close-up views of Saturn and also gave Voyager engineers plotting an epic multi-planet tour of the outer planets a chance to practice the art of interplanetary navigation.
+Pioneer 11 was a backup spacecraft launched on April 5, 1973, after Pioneer 10 cleared the asteroid belt.
+The new mission provided a second close look at Jupiter, the first close-up views of Saturn, and also gave Voyager engineers plotting an epic multi-planet tour of the outer planets a chance to practice the art of interplanetary navigation.

-Three-hundred and sixty-three years after humankind first looked at Jupiter through a telescope, Pioneer 10 became the first human-made visitor to the Jovian system in December 1973.
-The spacecraft spacecraft snapped about 300 photos during a flyby that brought it within 81,000 miles (about 130,000 kilometers) of the giant planet’s cloud tops.
+It was 263 years after humankind first looked at Jupiter through a telescope that Pioneer 10 became the first human-made visitor to the Jovian system in December 1973.
+The spacecraft snapped about 300 photos during a flyby that brought it within 81,000 miles (about 130,000 kilometers) of the giant planet’s cloud tops.